Chapter 1: Introduction

 - the function

-was declared “no check”, so calling it creates a regular C call using whatever arguments are provided, in this case a string - the
+printfwas declared “no check”, so calling it creates a regular C call using whatever arguments are provided, in this case a string - the

-, so it will be available to call in the generated C code - CQL allows string literals with double quotes, and those literals may have most C escape sequences in them, so the “\n” bit works
+printffunction is declared instdio.hwhich is pulled in bycqlrt.h, which appears inhello.c, so it will be available to call in the generated C code - CQL allows string literals with double quotes, and those literals may have most C escape sequences in them, so the “\n” bit works

 - Normal SQL string literals (also supported) use single quotes and do not allow, or need escape characters other than

-to mean one single quote
+''to mean one single quote

 - Normal SQL string literals (also supported) use single quotes and do not allow, or need escape characters other than